How to spend a day in South Australia’s Coorong National Park

 Coorong National Park is a place of adventure and untamed wilderness.
 Located along the coast about a 2-hour drive south of Adelaide, visitors come for bird watching, boating, kayaking, fishing, camping, walking, four-wheel driving and European and Aboriginal cultural history.

-The park extends 150 kilometres from the Goolwa Barrage following the coast and lagoon south-east towards the township of Kingston in the south east.
+The park extends 150 km from the Goolwa Barrage following the coast and lagoon south-east towards the township of Kingston in the south east.

 To help you plan your visit, we’ve pulled together some ideas on how to spend a day in the park.
 This itinerary is written for people heading south from Tailem Bend towards Kingston, so if you’re travelling from the other way remember to reverse it.